 Choose shelving that offers a smart solution.
 'A simple wall mounted storage unit can solve all your problems' says a spokesperson for String Furniture.
 'Placed above the sink or by the washing machine, a modular shelving system maximises your space'.
 With the option of both open and closed cabinets, hooks and shelving units of various heights, the possibilities are endless.

-Use the floor space to add interest to the small space.
+Use utility room flooring ideas to add interest to the small space.
 A patterned floor in a narrow room can help to create a sense of space, by giving it more of a presence.
-In doing so you’re creating the illusion of there being more floor to focus on, thus making it feel bigger.
+In doing so you're creating the illusion of there being more floor to focus on, thus making it feel bigger.
 This idea works best in a narrow room too because in larger rooms a heavily patterned floor may feel overwhelming, which can result in making it feel smaller in fact.

 The joy of pattern is also that it's very forgiving as a floor choice in a busy room, such as the utility.
 The pattern helps to accommodate the laundry baskets and other items frequently cluttering the floor – a pretty pattern helps to act as a decoy.

-4. Dedicate a narrow closet to utility storage
+10. Opt for a narrow closet for utility storage

-‘Not everyone has the space for a separate utility room which is why it’s so important to make the most of the space you have available’ says Sinead Trainor, at LochAnna Kitchens.
-‘Narrow closets or larders are a great option for those looking for a dedicated space to store their utility items such as vacuum cleaners, ironing boards and cleaning products!’
+'Not everyone has the space for a separate utility room which is why it’s so important to make the most of the space you have available' says Sinead from LochAnna.
+'Narrow closets or larders are a great option for those looking for a dedicated space to store their utility items such as vacuum cleaners, ironing boards and cleaning products!'

 'Our 600mm lifestyle larders are available in different design layouts and sizes to accommodate different households based on their needs.'